 The French in downtown Hamilton is an elegant, cosmopolitan little eatery that delivers big on taste, both in flare and food.
 Located in a heritage building, the marble bar, open style kitchen, Parisian bistro-style patio and impeccable service add to the old-world ambiance.

-Where to stay: There are a hand-full of upscale chain hotels in the downtown core, or you can venture just west of the city centre to Best Western Premier C Hotel by Carmen’s, Hamilton’s first boutique hotel.
+Where to stay: There are a handful of upscale chain hotels in the downtown core, or you can venture just west of the city centre to Best Western Premier C Hotel by Carmen’s, Hamilton’s first boutique hotel.

 Image credit: Peller Estates Winery